adnexustech/dsp/LLM.md

-# CLAUDE.md
+# LLM.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides guidance to AI Agents such as Claude Code, Codex, Gemini, etc when working with code in this repository.

 ## Project Overview

-DSP2 is the ADNEXUS Campaign Manager - a Rails 8 web application for managing real-time bidding (RTB) advertising campaigns.
+DSP is the ADNEXUS Campaign Manager - a Rails 8 web application for managing real-time bidding (RTB) advertising campaigns.
 It provides campaign management, targeting, creative management (banners/videos), budget controls, and reporting for programmatic advertising.

 **Technology Stack:**
 - Ruby 3.3.0